-The Incubator project selection criteria carefully screen potential project partners.
-A plan is then codesigned to help overcome barriers to market access through technical, business, financial and marketing support:
+The Incubator works with project partners to co-design a plan to help overcome barriers to market access through technical, business, financial and marketing support.

-Technical and business support for project development drawn from a roster of unique specialists in the Katoomba Group's pioneering network of successful ecosystem services projects, as well as from other consultants and service providers.
+Technical and business support for project development is

+drawn from a roster of unique specialists in the Katoomba Group's global network and other consultants and service providers.
 Advice is provided to meet typical project development needs, including:

-- Quantification of ecosystem services benefits using accepted methods and standards - Technical review and design support to optimize ecosystem services and community development benefits - Stakeholder engagement and participatory design - Preparation for approval, validation or certification processes - Legal assistance and negotiation support - Development of business plans and financial projections
+- Quantification of ecosystem services benefits using accepted methods and standards - Technical review and design support to optimize ecosystem services and community development benefits - Stakeholder engagement and participatory design - Preparation for approval, validation or certification processes - Legal assistance and negotiation support - Development of business plans and financial projections donors helps cover some costs incurred by the project developers in the initial stages of project design.
+In many cases, lack of this early-stage pre-market seed support is the major obstacle to project development.
+We are also exploring the potential for other project finance arrangements that allow for returns from successful projects, providing additional leverage and ensuring long-term sustainability of the Incubator instrument.